IrenaStoyneva/easypeasyrecipes_api/README.md

 The EasyPeasyRecipes API is a Spring Boot application that provides RESTful endpoints for managing comments on recipes.
 It interacts with the main EasyPeasyRecipes application to fetch and update data.

+## Download the API Project

+You can download the project as a ZIP file [here](https://github.com/IrenaStoyneva/easypeasyrecipes_api/releases/download/v1.0.0/comments-recipes.zip).

 ## Technologies Used

 - Java 17